MatthiasBlc/202211_Ts_React_LocalNote2/README.md

 ## How to install

-Clone this repo on your machine, then open it in a Terminal.
+1 - Clone this repo on your machine
+2 - Open it in a Terminal

-Run this command to initialize the project :
+3 - Run this command to initialize the project :
 ```
 npm i
 ```

+## How to Use
-When you want to use it just run the following commands in your Terminal (inside the project's directory):
+1 - Just run the following commands in your Terminal (inside the project's directory):
 ```
 npx vite
 ```

-You can access the project on the url : [http://localhost:5173/](http://localhost:5173/)
+2 - You can access the project on the url : [http://localhost:5173/](http://localhost:5173/)

 That's it!
 You have access to a complete notepad app !

 ## Features
+You can:
-* You can see a complete display of your notes with titles and tags.
+* see a complete display of your notes with titles and tags.
-* You can filter and search by tags and/or title
+* filter and search by tags and/or title
-* you can create/ edit / delete a note supporting Markdown
+* create/edit/delete a note supporting Markdown
-* you can edit / create tags
+* edit/create tags

 ## Sources
 This app is created and made by [MatthiasBlc](https://github.com/MatthiasBlc).